LogoLogo

 This means that your previous reduce optimization would no longer work because the it was using the date as an activation filter.

-Today, you can either manual adjust the process_when clause and change the predicate to fix it yourself or wait for Nimbus to re-analyze your logs and provide updated recommendations.
+Today, you can either manual adjust the process_when clause and change the to fix it yourself or wait for Nimbus to re-analyze your logs and provide updated recommendations.